shelbyjs/shelby/README.md

 # Shelby -  dead simple headless CMS  🧟 😵 ⚰️
 Most CMS is build as a Swiss Army Knife.
 Shelby is like a Spork!
 A super simple Content Management System that empower your developer team while continues developing and ensures a simple and secure editor experience during the lifecycle of your content.

-Works perfect in a mono-repo with GatsbyJS, Nuxt.js, Mithril or whatever presentation layour you desire.
+Works perfect in a mono-repo with GatsbyJS, Nuxt.js, Mithril or whatever presentation layer you desire.

 Shelby is just simply a content API.

 ### ✏️ Fast, Simple & Secure editorial experience
 * Simple tree structure for content.